Muhammad Ali: Earnings

 In 1978, Ali revealed that he was "broke" and several news outlets reported his net worth to be an estimated (inflation-adjusted $ million).
 The press attributed his decline in wealth to several factors, including taxes consuming at least half of his income, management taking a third of his income, his lifestyle, and spending on family, charity and religious causes.

 In 2006, Ali sold his name and image for $50 million, after which Forbes estimated his net worth to be $55 million in 2006.
 Following his death in 2016, his fortune was estimated to be between $50 million and $80 million.

-Declining health
+Health

 I'm blessed and thankful to God that I understand he's trying me.
 This is a trial from God.
 He gave me this illness to remind me that I am not number one; He is.